tbnorth/stressland/stressland.md

 ## GLEI-2

  - 4-5 variables (point source discontinued)
+ - Land cover from an unpublished hybrid dataset by Pete Wolter

 ## “SOLEC-2017”

  - 4 variables, 2 times (2000 and 2010)
  - US and Canada
+ - Land cover from published data